 Cactus repotting requires a well-draining soil mix, a container with drainage holes, and some tactical protection.

-The first issue to deal with is the handling of a spiny plant.
+The first issue to address is handling a spiny plant.
 There are a couple of ways to go about this.
 You can wrap the plant in several layers of newspaper and secure it lightly with tape or twine.
-You can also use a pair of leather gloves or just grab your oven mitts for smaller plants.
+You can also use a pair of leather gloves or grab your oven mittens for smaller plants.

 One of the safest repotting tips is to use kitchen tongs.
-You will also need a soil mix that you may purchase or make.
-Your container must have excellent drainage holes and preferably be unglazed so the clay can direct away and evaporate any excess moisture.
+You will also need a soil mix, which you can purchase or make.
+Your container must have excellent drainage holes and, preferably, be unglazed so that the clay can direct away and evaporate any excess moisture.

 When to Repot

-You will know when to repot a cactus if you see roots coming out of the container's bottom.
+You will know when to repot a cactus if you see roots growing out of the bottom of the container.
 This indicates it is overly root-bound.
 Most cacti find small spaces very cozy and stay in their container for years.
 However, the sight of roots will let you know it has overextended and will need repotting.

 The next size-up container will be appropriate since they like it snug.
 A general rule of thumb is to repot every 2 to 4 years.
-If you fertilize annually, the latter is more appropriate, but repot in two years to replenish soil fertility if you do not fertilize.
-The best time is in the spring when cacti start enjoying active growth.
+If you fertilize annually, the latter is more appropriate.
+However, repotting in two years can help replenish soil fertility if you don't fertilize.
+The best time is in the spring, when cacti start to grow actively.

 How to Repot